cheminfo/nmrium-docs/docs/50_teaching/50_teaching.md

 Only folders that contain an answer (file `structure.mol` as a molfile) will be processed.

-By default we expect that those jcamps contains only the processed data.
-If you would like to provide FID or FID + FT data please use the following convention:
+By default we expect that the JCAMP files contain only the processed data.
+If you would like to provide FID, or FID + FT data, please use the following convention:

 - 1h.fid.jdx
 - 1h.full.jdx

 ## Many series of exercises

-While the action will generate a Table Of Contents (toc) for all the exercises, on toc is also generated per folder.
+While the action generates a Table of Contents (toc) for all the exercises, one toc is also generated per folder.

 https://app.nmrium.com/teaching/exercises#?toc=https://cheminfo.github.io/nmr-dataset-template/toc_10_First.json

-The name of the toc for each folder is `toc_ABCD.json` in which ABCD is the name of the folder.
-Only the folder present at the first level are considered.
+The name of the toc for each folder is `toc_ABCD.json`, where `ABCD` is the name of the folder.
+Only folders present at the first level are considered.

 ## Test your exercises